luciangreen/Time_Machine/README.md

 * The <a href="Prevent-Headaches.md">Prevent Headaches App</a> may be necessary.

 * <a href="Immortality.md">Instructions on becoming immortal</a>

+* The <a href="Caveats.md">Immortality Caveats</a> describe ways to enter immortality and more about the simulation.

 * Running Time Machine requires the Text to Breasonings algorithm, which requires:
 - Meditation before running the algorithm and after arriving at a time travel destination.